possibilities/tmux-composer-cli/events.md

 ### 4. continue-session

 Continues the latest worktree session, creating it if it doesn't exist.
-Similar to create-session but uses an existing worktree.
+Similar to start-session but uses an existing worktree.

 #### Events